Kim Carnes: 1980–1981: Collaboration with Kenny Rogers and "Bette Davis Eyes"

 In 1980, her duet with Kenny Rogers "Don't Fall in Love with a Dreamer" became a major hit on the Pop (No. 4), Country (No. 3) and Adult Contemporary (No. 2) charts.
-The song was culled from Rogers' concept album Gideon, written entirely by Carnes and her husband Dave Ellingson.
+The song was culled from Rogers's concept album Gideon, written entirely by Carnes and her husband Dave Ellingson.
 Later that year, her cover version of the Smokey Robinson & The Miracles song "More Love" became her first solo top-10 hit (number 10 in the pop charts and number six in the Adult Contemporary charts).
 Robinson was, indeed, so impressed with Carnes's recording and success with the song that he later wrote and composed "Being with You" for her.
 However Robinson's then producer George Tobin insisted instead that he record and release the song himself.
 "The record that went number one for me is a demo for Kim," Robinson told The Huffington Post.
 In 1981, Carnes provided backing vocals on Dionne Warwick's No Night So Long album.

 In 1981, Carnes recorded the Jackie DeShannon and Donna Weiss song "Bette Davis Eyes", originally written and composed in 1974.
 As the first single released from the album Mistaken Identity, it spent nine weeks at number one on the U.S. singles charts and became a worldwide hit.
 The song's success propelled the album to number one on the Billboard 200 for four weeks.
 The single became the biggest hit of the entire year for 1981, and is second only to Olivia Newton-John's "Physical" as the biggest hit of the 1980s in the U.S., according to Billboard.
 The song earned both the Record of the Year and Song of the Year awards at the 1982 Grammy Awards.
 Carnes was nominated for Best Pop Female, and Mistaken Identity also earned a nomination for Album of the Year.
 Two follow-up singles were released from the album, the title track and "Draw of the Cards", which also charted in the UK and Australia.